Tips for a better nights sleep

 Eat melatonin-rich foods: Melatonin is made from serotonin, which in turn is made from tryptophan.
-Seafood is rich in tryptophan, and also has less of the other amino acids which compete with tryptophan to cross the blood-brain barrier, while Montmorency and morello cherries are rich in the plant precursors of melatonin (known as phytomelatonins).
+Seafood is rich in tryptophan, and also has less of the other amino acids which compete with tryptophan to cross the blood-brain barrier, while citrus bioflavonoids in pomegranate, morello cherries and oragne are rich in the plant precursors of melatonin (known as phytomelatonins).
 Therefore, eating a diet containing seafood and cherries is a good way to boost production of both serotonin and melatonin.
 Seafood is also high in long-chain omega-3 fats which have been shown to improve general brain health and, subsequently, help support the body’s circadian rhythm.
-Ginger has phytomelatonin, so a good nightcap would be some grated ginger with hot water, a little lemon and mint.
+Ginger and turmeric also has phytomelatonin, so a good nightcap would be some grated ginger with hot water, a little lemon and mint.

 Stay cool at night: The temperature that you’re sleeping in is a cue for your circadian clock.
 Ideally, your indoor temperature at night should be lower than temperatures during the day.